Setting rents and service charges

-For all other types of property, including garages, we use our Rent Policy to work out how much rent people pay.
+For all other types of property, including garages, we use our Rent and Service Charge Policy to work out how much rent people pay.

 If you get Housing Benefit, we tell Sunderland City Council, and they will update how much Housing Benefit you get.

 If you get housing payment through Universal Credit, your online account will show the most up-to-date version of your claim.
 You will need to update your rent amount to your new rent.